certtools/intelmq/docs/User-Guide.md

   * [certat repository](https://github.com/certat/intelmq)
   * [intevation's Mailgen](https://github.com/Intevation/intelmq-mailgen)

 If you came up with another solution for integration, we'd like to hear from you!
-Please reach us on the [intelmq-users list](https://lists.cert.at/cgi-bin/mailman/listinfo/intelmq-users).
+Please reach out to us on the [intelmq-users list](https://lists.cert.at/cgi-bin/mailman/listinfo/intelmq-users).

 # Frequently Asked Questions